infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Perceivable guidelines for iOS.md

 When talking about group components or containers on the screen, it is an excellent approach to give them names and make navigating with assistive technology much easier and understandable.

 Another important thing about labeling elements is the context.
-Some static elements like images provide a context, like an image with the alert or thick element.
-In that case, instead of setting the label as a "thick icon", it can be defined as "successful submission" to give the user a bit more information.
+Some static elements like images provide a context, like an image with the alert or check element.
+In that case, instead of setting the label as a "check icon", it can be defined as "successful submission" to give the user a bit more information.

 #### Using accessibility value and hint